qrush/sub/README.md

 who
 ```

-Now, when you run `sub`, it should show now show up:
+Now, when you run `sub`, the "Summary" magic comment will now show up:

+    usage: sub <command> [<args>]

+    Some useful sub commands are:
+       commands               List all sub commands
+       who                    Check who's logged in

+And running `sub help who` will show the "Usage" magic comment, and then the "Help" comment block:

+    Usage: `sub who`

+    This command is mostly used for autocompletion in various shells, and for `sub help`.
+    Also, this command helps find commands that are named the same as potentially builtin shell commands (which, cd, etc)

+That's not all you get by convention with sub...

 ## Autocompletion